Apple set to pull some iPhones from its German stores after Qualcomm enforces ban

 Qualcomm has said those software updates were insufficient and that Apple must still pull its phones.
 Apple had filed a request for the Chinese court to reconsider its decision, but no outcome has been announced.

-Reporting by Sonam Rai in Bengaluru, Joern Poltz in Munich, Germany and Stephen Nellis in San Francisco; Editing by Bernard Orr and Bernadette Baum
+Reporting by Sonam Rai in Bengaluru, Stephen Nellis in San Francisco, Joern Poltz in Munich, Christoph Steitz in Frankfurt and Petra Haverkamp in Berlin; Editing by Bernard Orr, Bernadette Baum and Mark Potter